IDMNYU/DM2193SP2015/awesome-web-class/kabir_alvi/learning_log/css_and_js_quiz_1.md

 ## Describe how variable scope works in Javascript
 two same variables cannot exist within the same scope, two variables with the same name can exist within different scopes
 ## What is the difference between Javascript and jQuery?
-jQuery is a Javascript library, Javascript goes way beyond Javascript
+jQuery is a Javascript library, Javascript is the whole language